Somos-UNI/.github/profile/README.md

 ## Features

 The UNI platform allows brokers to manage all aspects of the sales process, from lead generation to contract signing, through an intuitive and easy-to-use online platform.
 In addition, UNI offers advanced data analysis features that enable brokers to identify trends and opportunities in the health insurance market and customize their sales strategies according to the needs of clients.

-## Founders

-UNI was founded in 2021 by Rodrigo Almeida, who saw the potential of the product and invited qualified professionals to join the team of founders, including Antonio Folha as CMO, Laura Tavares as COO, and Ronisson Cabral as CTO.

 ## Location